Cody Walker (actor)

 Cody Beau Walker is an American actor.
-He is the youngest brother of actor Paul Walker; and helped complete the final scenes for Paul's character, Brian O'Conner, in the film Furious 7 (2015) following his brother's death.
+He is the youngest brother of the late actor Paul Walker; and helped complete the final scenes for Paul's character, Brian O'Conner, in the film Furious 7 (2015) following his brother's death.
 He went on to appear in films USS Indianapolis: Men of Courage (2016) and The Last Full Measure (2020).

 Early life

 His mother, Cheryl (née Crabtree), was a fashion model, and his father, Paul William Walker III, was a sewer contractor and former amateur boxer, who was a two-time Golden Gloves champion.
 Walker's paternal grandfather, William, had a short-lived boxing career as "Irish" Billy Walker, while another raced factory cars for Ford in the 1960s.
 Walker grew up with four siblings: Aimee, Ashlie, Caleb, and actor Paul.

 Walker graduated from La Cañada High School in 2006 and subsequently earned a Bachelor's Degree in Cultural Anthropology from the University of California, Santa Barbara.
 He is a licensed paramedic after completing Emergency Medical Technician (EMT) certification from University of California, Los Angeles, Center for Prehospital Care.
 Walker moved to Coos County, Oregon, and worked as a paramedic in an ambulance for nearly three years.